NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 For the moment we run our end-to-end tests with [Cypress](https://www.cypress.io/) under a configuration of `docker-compose`.

-Refer to [this confluence document](https://skillsforcare.atlassian.net/wiki/spaces/ASCWDS/pages/921567233/End+to+end+e2e+testing+configuration) for the steps to setup the environments first.
+Refer to the confluence document "End to end (e2e) testing configuration" for the steps to set up the environments first.

 After the docker configurations are set up correctly, we can run the e2e test by the below steps: